 My Experience At Casaroro Falls

-I didn’t have any initial plan when I arrived on the island since I was meeting up with one of my old school friends, but upon arriving at the dock, she let me know that we would be exploring Casaroro Falls.
+I didn’t have any plans when I arrived in Dumaguete City since I was meeting up with one of my old school friends, but upon arriving at the port, she let me know that we would be exploring Casaroro Falls.
 I had no clue what it looked like, where it was, how to get there, or what adventure it would bring me on.
 After experiencing this waterfall first-hand, it’s easily become one of my favorite places in all of The Philippines.

-I was with a group of my friend’s friends and we all packed up in their car and headed out to the falls and we ended up having the whole place to ourselves: on a Friday afternoon, in the peak of high season!
-Needless to say, I was pretty shocked after experiencing the late-morning crowds at Kawasan Falls.
+I was with a group of friends and we all packed up in their car and headed out to the falls.
+We ended up having the whole place to ourselves on a Friday afternoon in the peak of the high season!
+Needless to say, I was pretty shocked after all the crowds at Kawasan Falls.

 The trail is what steers a lot of people away since it can be both challenging on the way up and finding the trail, but I loved the adventurous side of this hike since most touristy things in The Philippines are set up with paved paths, a fee booth, restaurant, picnic tables, and the whole shebang, but this one is left for the rugged explorers.